Admissions Requirements for International Students

 - Students who have not attended high school in English in the United States for at least four years without enrollment in ESOL classes must take English for Academic Purposes (EAP) courses to meet state requirements.
 Some take non-credit courses prior to EAP.
 Placement into EAP may require students to take the Level of English Proficiency (LOEP) test and complete a writing sample to ensure the most appropriate placement.

 - Students who have attended high school in English in countries outside the United States where English is the official language may be placed into college-level English courses based on PERT scores or preparatory EAP courses based on PERT scores, LOEP scores and a writing sample.
-If language-interference problems are assessed in writing samples done by students from countries where English is the official language, students are placed into preparatory EAP courses.
+If language interference problems are assessed in writing samples completed by students from countries where English is the official language, students are placed into preparatory EAP courses.